redcode-labs/neurax/README.md

 --- | --- | ---
-NeuraxConfig.Stager           | Name of the command stager to use | `random, platform-compatible` NeuraxConfig.StagerSudo       | If true, Linux cmd stagers are executed with elevated privilleges | `false` NeuraxConfig.Port             | Port to serve on | `6741` NeuraxConfig.Platform         | Platform to target | `detected automatically`
+NeuraxConfig.Stager           | Name of the command stager to use | `random, platform-compatible` NeuraxConfig.StagerSudo       | If true, Linux cmd stagers are executed with elevated privilleges | `false` NeuraxConfig.StagerRetry      | Number of times to re-execute the command stager | `0` NeuraxConfig.Port             | Port to serve on | `6741`
+NeuraxConfig.Platform         | Platform to target | `detected automatically`
 NeuraxConfig.Path             | The path under which binary is saved on the host | `random`